grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -bloom-compactor.compaction-interval
 [compaction_interval: <duration> | default = 10m]

-# How many index periods (days) to wait before building bloom filters for a
+# Newest day-table offset (from today, inclusive) to compact.
+Increase to lower
-# table.
-This can be used to lower cost by not re-writing data to object storage
+# cost by not re-writing data to object storage too frequently since recent data
-# too frequently since recent data changes more often.
+# changes more often at the cost of not having blooms available as quickly.
-# CLI flag: -bloom-compactor.min-table-compaction-period
+# CLI flag: -bloom-compactor.min-table-offset
-[min_table_compaction_period: <int> | default = 1]
+[min_table_offset: <int> | default = 1]

-# The maximum number of index periods (days) to build bloom filters for a table.
+# Oldest day-table offset (from today, inclusive) to compact.
+This can be used
-# This can be used to lower cost by not trying to compact older data which
+# to lower cost by not trying to compact older data which doesn't change.
+This
-# doesn't change.
-This can be optimized by aligning it with the maximum
+# can be optimized by aligning it with the maximum `reject_old_samples_max_age`
-# `reject_old_samples_max_age` setting of any tenant.
+# setting of any tenant.
-# CLI flag: -bloom-compactor.max-table-compaction-period
+# CLI flag: -bloom-compactor.max-table-offset
-[max_table_compaction_period: <int> | default = 7]
+[max_table_offset: <int> | default = 2]

 # Number of workers to run in parallel for compaction.
 # CLI flag: -bloom-compactor.worker-parallelism